We all know that watches are more than just their specs on paper, or the way they look. The history of a watch can be just as important to collectors.

-This is a chinese made and built watch, but don’t let that dissuede you, as the fully mechanical ST19 movement is every bit as good as the swiss movement it was based on.
+This is a Chinese-made and built watch, but don’t let that dissuade you, as the fully mechanical ST19 movement is every bit as good as the swiss movement it was based on.

 As stated before, mechanical chronographs are hard to find, and especially rare at such an affordable price point, making the Seagull 1963 one of the best entry-level mechanical watches you can buy.